 -The Prize is born.
 A Primitive Evolution’s second record vibrates with soul, grit, rock and eerie goodness. -Scallywag Magazine

 -Epic is pretty much the only way to describe A Primitive Evolution’s music. -Punk Globe Magazine

--A Primitive Evolution are something to get excited about.
-When I first jacked in, I was startled not only by the maturity in their sound, but in the way it was so keen to resonate.
+-A Primitive Evolution is something to get excited about.
+When I first jacked in, I was startled not only by the maturity in their sound but in the way it was so keen to resonate.
 Their music is easily met, easily embraced, and impossible to let go. -Bigger Than Beyonce

 -This Canadian alternative blues rock band embrace an evolution of industrial synthesized resonances and altered sampling to create a unique balance of old school rock n' roll with the modern influence of electronica... -Music News